Sigmmma/c20/src/content/h1/guides/levels/advanced/readme.md

 {% alert type="success" %}
-Once the user has successfully completed the tutorials in _Level creation_ they can proceed to the [next section](~exporting).

 Please note that the section _Level exporting_ and the subsequent sections will assume that the end user has completed all of the examples and tutorials up to and including those in _Level creation_.
 The remaining sections in _Multiplayer level design_ will use the completed "tutorial.blend" file from these sections.
 {% /alert %}